Honda Civic Type R hatchback (2017 - ) review

 One thing that’s unique to the Civic is its sliding parcel shelf.
 Well, we say ‘shelf’, but it’s more like of a piece of lightweight material that rolls in and out like a roller blind.
 Undoubtedly, it’s a clever weight-saving device, keeps your valuables safe from prying eyes, and doesn’t let any extra road noise into the cabin, but it doesn’t lift up when you open the rear hatch, so it’s a bit more of faff to pull it in and out every time you open and close the boot.

 Our one concern is the steering, which – although much improved – still lacks a degree of finesse.
 At lower speed, in particular, it’s difficult to judge what the front wheels are up to, because the steering wheel feels quite numb.
-Increase your speed, though, and things begin to improve markedly, because the weight of the wheel and your confidence in the front end of the car build, and the sheer amount of grip begins to boost your conviction in fast corners.
+Increase your speed, though, and things begin to improve, because the weight of the wheel and your confidence in the front end of the car build, and the sheer amount of grip begins to boost your conviction in fast corners.
 Mind you, the increased weight can be almost too taxing, as it requires a fair amount of effort to hold the wheel on a steady setting as you power around long, sweeping bends.

 Although the Type R’s engine is still a turbocharged 2.0-litre four-cylinder unit, as it was on the old car, many parts have been lightened to reduce friction and allow the engine to put on revs more quickly.
 Changes to the gearbox also lead to more immediate throttle responses, and the results are pretty sensational.
 Light the blue touch paper from a standstill, and the R flies off with such intensity that you’ll need super-rapid reactions to grab second gear before the engine crashes into the rev-limiter.
-Although not entirely immune from the unruly scrabble for traction and aggressive sideways forces felt through the steering wheel that afflict most super-powerful front-wheel-drive cars, the Type R does its utmost to adhere to a straight course, no matter how aggressive you get with your right foot.

 Once you’ve got some speed under your wheels, the engine feels properly strong and flexible; so much so that, even at B-road speeds, you don’t need to change down a gear as often as you might imagine to get past slower traffic.
-Chances are, you won’t be able to resist playing with the sweet-shifting gearbox, just so you can listen to the shrill engine note as the revs rise to a yelping crescendo; but, if you’re just trying to wend your way home at a brisk rate, you can simply rely on the engine’s strong mid-range oomph to spirit you past slower traffic.
+Chances are, you won’t be able to resist playing with the sweet-shifting gearbox, just so you can listen to the shrill engine note as the revs rise to a yelping crescendo.
+But, if you’re just trying to wend your way home at a brisk rate, you can simply rely on the engine’s strong mid-range oomph to spirit you past slower traffic.

-Buying and running costs for the Type R will be very like most of its major rivals’, including the Ford Focus RS and Volkswagen Golf R. Obviously, insurance costs will be high, especially for young drivers, for whom they could well be prohibitive; and, if you drive the R with a heavy right foot – which you'll probably be inclined to do on a regular basis because of the Type R's rev-hungry character – you'll drain the tank at a ferocious rate.
+Buying and running costs for the Type R will be very like most of its major hot hatch rivals’, including the Ford Focus RS and Volkswagen Golf R. Obviously, insurance costs will be high, especially for young drivers, for whom they could well be prohibitive; and, if you drive the R with a heavy right foot – which you'll probably be inclined to do on a regular basis because of the Type R's rev-hungry character – you'll drain the tank at a ferocious rate.
 What’s more, unlike its four-wheel-drive rivals, the Type R forces all its power through the front wheels, so you’ll also spend a fair chunk of cash replacing those front tyres on a regular basis.
 However, the Type R’s resale value should be strong, as it’s massively sought-after as used buy.

 You won’t find many hot hatches that are likely to perform better in this area than the Type R. As a manufacturer, Honda is a constant fixture on – or near – the top of every reliability study or customer satisfaction poll; and, as an individual model, the Civic doesn’t do half bad, either.
 Unlike many rivals, there’s no four-wheel drive system or complicated automatic gearbox to go wrong in this Type R; and, if something does go awry, Honda dealers are renowned for their excellent customer service, so getting it put right shouldn’t be too painful a process.